· Author: Third Wave Analytics

 The Power of LIMS in Streamlining Laboratory Workflows

-A Laboratory Information Management System (LIMS), also known as a Laboratory Information System (LIS), can be the perfect solution to track all of your lab’s activities.
+A Laboratory Information Management System (LIMS) can be the perfect solution to track all of your lab’s activities.
 These laboratory software systems are specifically designed to alleviate the painful tasks involved with sample testing.
 Below, we’ve highlighted ways a LIMS can make your laboratory workflow management easier and your lab more successful.
 Here’s what a LIMS can do for you:

 Prevents “Interim” Solutions Like Excel and Google Sheets from Becoming Permanent

-While Excel and Google Sheets can be excellent tools for many situations, there are a myriad of reasons why you should not use these solutions as a replacement for real laboratory information system software.
+While Excel and Google Sheets can be excellent tools for many situations, there are a myriad of reasons why you should not use these solutions as a replacement for real laboratory information system.
 Individual Excel files ultimately fail to provide the benefits of a LIMS due to several limitations:

 • Anyone can delete or move Excel files or Google Sheets inadvertently